roywong96/cnn_action_prediction/README.md

 **Aim:** develop a deep convolutional neural network (CNN) for a multi-output classifier that can identify the actions of a person from still images.

-- Specific to this project, a data generator is required as there is insufficient memory to load the dataset.
+- A custom data generator is required as there is insufficient memory to load the dataset.
 -

 # Exploratory Data Analysis